-In 2014, the BC admitted almost 875 songbirds of approximately 65 different species.
-In 2018, we admitted over 1,000 songbirds.
-We help injured or abandoned birds.
-We take over 2,500 phone calls a season.
-Our mission is to rescue, rehab, and release as many birds as possible.
-We educate the public how to help the songbirds in a variety of ways.
+In 2019, the Bird Center of Washtenaw County admitted over 1,100 songbirds.
+We help injured or abandoned birds, and we take over 2,500 phone calls a season.
+Our mission is to rehabilitate and release as many birds as possible.
+We educate the public on how to help songbirds in a variety of ways.
 We also provide emergency care for waterfowl species.
-Interns will be supervised by senior staff and clinic manager Andre Aiuto.
+Interns will be supervised by senior staff and clinic manager Andrea Aiuto.
 The Bird Center works under both Michigan DNR and U.S. Fish and Wildlife permits for rehabilitation of migratory birds.

-For more information, call 734.761.9640 and leave a message or e-mail email@example.com.
-Applications and resumes can be sent to that email address also.
+For more information, call 734.761.9640 and leave a message or e-mail firstname.lastname@example.org.
+Applications with resumes can also be sent to that email address.
 Previous animal experience desired, but not necessary.

 Duties of Interns